simo1427/libglcmsw/DOCUMENTATION.md

 4. **kwargs:
     - ncores (int) - number of cores to be used for rendering
     - prop (string)- property to be calculated (for GLCM)
+    - angle=0 - angle of GLCM
+    - distance=1 - distance of GLCM

 `libglcmsw.render.cpu.`**`rasterrender`**`(osobj,windowsz,**kwargs)`:
 returns numpy array - rendered sliding window image (float64)